 Client Relationship Management

 Adopting a Customer Relationship Management (CRM) system will be pivotal for efficiently organizing client information, including intake forms, session and progress notes, communication history, upcoming appointments, and more.
-A robust CMS may even be able to automate essential processes, such as scheduling appointments, sending appointment reminders, and distributing feedback surveys.
+By leveraging CMS personalization a robust content management system can automate essential processes, such as scheduling appointments, sending appointment reminders, and distributing feedback surveys.

 Online Scheduling